intuition-io/intuition/README.md

 * Ressources to learn about quantitative finance (cleaning it, coming soon)
 * Neuronquant is also a financial library, with common used trading functions, graphics, ... used for example to solve Coursera econometrics assignments
 * MySQL and SQLite data management for optimized financial storage and access
-* Advanced computations available: neural networks, natural language processing, genetic optimization, checkout playground directorie !
+* Advanced computations available: neural networks, natural language processing, genetic optimization, checkout playground directory !
 * Random fancy stuff as well in this directory